elizabethts/Tuesday-June-Fourth/README.md

 _Fork this repo_ and commit your notebook into your fork.

 At `8:45`, if you like the results you got, volunteer to show us!

+Commits for this activity are not graded.